 8144 Mount Laurel Road

-Clover, VA 24534
+Clover, Virginia, 24534

 Please DO NOT send care packages, as they will be returned.
-If your camper NEEDS something (e.g. toothbrush, pillow, shoes, etc), please contact camp directly.
+If your camper needs something (e.g. toothbrush, pillow, shoes, etc), please contact camp directly.

-We request that you call your child only in the case of an emergency 434.454.4059.
+We request that you call your child only in the case of an emergency at 434.454.4059.
 We strongly believe in the benefit of campers and parent’s disconnecting from each other other than letters.
-Incoming parent phone calls can be a challenge because students are busy in program from 8 a.m. to 9 p.m.
+Incoming parent phone calls can be a challenge because campers are busy in program from 8 a.m. to 9 p.m.

-No. Due to the remote location of our facility, and for the safety of all our campers, we do not allow parental visits during camp.
+Due to the remote location of our facility, and for the safety of all our campers, we do not allow parental visits during camp.

-Additionally, the Summer Camp Director has an Emergency Phone with him 24 hours a day.
+Additionally, the summer camp director has an emergency phone with him 24 hours a day.
 This number is 434.579.7425.

-We will make every effort to accommodate any special needs your camper may have.
+We will make every effort to accommodate any special requirements your camper may have.
 Please contact the Summer Camp Director, John Swanwick, as soon as possible and he will discuss any needs and issues with you.

 If you have any further questions, please don’t hesitate to contact the AstroCamp Registrar or Summer Camp Director at the business office: 888.836.1212 or 434.454.4059.

 We provide a vegetarian option at every meal.
 We also have a salad bar at both lunch and dinner.
 If you have any other dietary restrictions, please provide information in your camper registration so that we can make special accommodations.